jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 twin = build_world(cfg)                # or world.save_to_toml(path) then build_world(path)
 ```

-The live dict carries every scalar and every attached model explicitly, so the material `type` defaults are not needed and are not written; the file is a frozen snapshot of the world as configured.
+The live dict carries every scalar and every attached model explicitly, so no material defaults are needed and each layer is written with `type = "none"`, which keeps a rebuild from adding the `[layers.default]` models a typeless layer would otherwise take; the file is a frozen snapshot of the world as configured.

 ---